Skip to content

 The implementation is a few hundred lines of Swift.
 There is no networking code.
 There is no backend.
 The whole app fits in a few megabytes.

-EZ Fuse Tester shipped to the App Store about three weeks after the original idea.
+EZ Fuse Tester shipped to the App Store in the fall of 2024, after a stretch of refinement on a prototype that came together over a single weekend once the viral video planted the idea.
 App Review approved it on the first submission.
 We chose to release it free, with no ads and no data collection, because the app's value is in being available at the exact moment someone needs it.
 Friction at install or use would defeat the point.

 The privacy policy is one sentence long.
 The marketing site is the App Store listing.